grochlitzzz/CSS_Eleicoes/README.md

 Aim of the project is to compare the toxicity/polarization on twitter and the elections results/abstention

 ## TO-DOs
+- Find model for Sentiment Analysis/Toxicity Score/... in PT
 - Filter by date --> July-Oct
 - Group the tweets by states
   - Different CSVs --> Set the Data Set